-Net Sales Revenue or sales revenue is the total amount of revenue either in cash or credit that was produced by efficiently utilizing the resources of a company primarily from its core business activities.
-This is netted by sales returns, allowances, and discounts which are accommodated upon customer’s request and due to some unavoidable circumstances.
+Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit that was produced by utilizing the resources of a company primarily from its core business activities.
+This is netted by sales returns, allowances, and discounts which are accommodated upon customer’s request or due to some unavoidable circumstances.

 What is Average Total Assets?

-Average total assets are economic resources which are annually calculated to determine the total assets utilized in a given period.
-Total assets included are Cash, Marketable Securities, Accounts receivable, Pre-paid expenses, Long-term investments, Inventory, Fixed Assets, and Intangible Assets.
+Average total assets are economic resources that are annually calculated to determine the total assets utilized in a given period.
+Total assets include Cash, Marketable Securities, Accounts receivable, Pre-paid expenses, Long-term investments, Inventory, Fixed Assets, and Intangible Assets.

 To calculate the average total assets, the beginning and ending asset balances are taken into consideration.
 The figures are then divided in half to get the standard amount of assets owned by the company for a given fiscal or calendar year.

-What is the Purpose of Asset Turnover Ratio?
+What is the Purpose of the Asset Turnover Ratio?